flame-engine/flame/doc/layers.md

 # Layers

-Layers are an useful feature that lets you group renderization by context, as well as allow you to pre-render things.
-That enables, for example, the renderization in memory of parts of your game that don't change much, like a background, and by doing that, freeing resources for more dynamic content that needs to be rendered every loop cycle.
+Layers are an useful feature that lets you group rendering by context, as well as allow you to pre-render things.
+This enables, for example, rendering parts of your game that don't change much in memory, like a background.
+By doing this, you'll free resources for more dynamic content that needs to be rendered every loop cycle.

 There are two types of layers on Flame: `DynamicLayer` (for things that are moving or changing) and `PreRenderedLayer` (for things that are static).

 ## DynamicLayer

 Dynamic layers are layers that are rendered every time that they are draw on the canvas.
-As the name suggests, it is meant for dynamic content and is most useful to group renderizations that are of the same context.
+As the name suggests, it is meant for dynamic content and is most useful to group rendering that are of the same context.

 Usage example:
 ```dart